法務02 6月, 2026

 • Could the conduct be corrected easily?

-If after considering all of these issues, you conclude the employee's actions were insubordinate, how should you handle the situation?
+If, after considering all of these issues, you conclude the employee's actions were insubordinate, how should you handle the situation?

 Your knee-jerk reaction to an insubordinate employee may be to lose your temper, to become abusive in return, or to terminate the employee immediately.
 While it's hard to control your emotions during a stressful situation like this, you must.

 Termination may, in fact, be the appropriate response to an insubordinate employee, but don't fire the employee on the spot.
 If termination is appropriate, it will still be clearly appropriate after you've cooled off.
-Being abusive in return is never appropriate.

-Although immediate termination may be required in the most serious situations, counseling or a progressive step discipline program is usually the most appropriate vehicle for disciplining an insubordinate employee.
-Your discipline policy should give you room to maneuver, so you can consider the following:
+Although immediate termination may be required in the most serious situations, counseling or a progressive step discipline program can often be the appropriate vehicle for disciplining an insubordinate employee.

 • Does an employee's past record indicate an insubordinate attitude?
 If not, perhaps a warning should be used the first time.
-If the employee has a history of this kind of behavior, stricter sanctions should be considered.
+If the employee has a history of this kind of behavior, stricter sanctions can be considered.

 • Is the discipline appropriate and related to the severity of the conduct?
 If the conduct is serious, a light or token punishment will not deter the employee (or other employees) from exhibiting this type of behavior.

-On the other hand, if an employee is punished severely for a minor infraction, the purpose of the discipline could backfire and make the employee's attitude and morale even worse.
+While some kinds of policies allow for many variations, insubordination policies can also be shorter, to the point, and more generic.
 Keeping an insubordination policy generic allows it to have wider applicability for a variety of workplace issues that may arise.

 Back To Top